alehro/AspNetCoreSpa/README_TsGenerator.md

 ## TODO

-- untangele tsgenerator from the web example
 - Continue working to deliver the generator as nuget package

 ## Done

+- untangle tsgenerator from the web example
 - merge app to lib
 - config file at solution dir
 - Pass ts header file as argument